vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 Most operators have settings which define how the operators are working.
 You can find those on the right side of the **Parameters** panel, after you have selected an operator with a click.

+## 5/5 - Congratulations!

+Well done!
+You can now see the highest fare paid for a woman on the Titanic: it's the first value in the column *Passenger Fare*. (here: 512.329).

+## Challenge

+- Q: Can you change the process to see the highest fare paid by a man?
+Is it different than the highest fare paid by a woman?
+A: No, both a man and a woman paid the highest fare of 512.329.